jeremyschulman/slackapp-pyez/example-slackapp/README.md

 Once you've created you API there, you will need to create a file called `slackapp.toml` that contains the various tokens needed to exchange data between your app and the Slack API system.
-See the file [slackapp-template.toml] for further details.
-You then must edit the file `setup-env.sh` to setup the SLACKAPI_SETTINGS variable to point to the file on your local system.
-Generally speaking, you should *NOT* store the slackapp.toml file in your repository if you plan to checkin your code; so you will see that the SLACKAPI_SETTINGS variable points to a file outside the current project directory structure.
+See the file [slackapp-template.toml](slackapp-template.toml) for further details.
+You then must edit the file [setup-env.sh](setup-env.sh) to change the `SLACKAPI_SETTINGS` variable to point to the file on your local system.
+Generally speaking, you should *NOT* store the slackapp.toml file in your repository if you plan to checkin your code; so you will see that the `SLACKAPI_SETTINGS` variable points to a file outside the current project directory structure.

 If you want to change the Flask app port used for this demonstration, you can edit the file [flaskapp-env.sh](flaskapp-env.sh) and change the `PORT` value.